lipenco/rgsoc-blog/source/posts/2013-08-27-dont-count-you-chickens.md

 ---
-title: Don't count your chickens before they are on heroku
+title: Don't count your chickens before they are on Heroku
 ---

-It was very productive day with my [application - Impress Builder](http://impress-builder.herokuapp.com/), but the moment I deployed the app to Heroku the charm of coding has gone.
+It was a very productive day with my [application - Impress Builder](http://impress-builder.herokuapp.com/), but the moment I deployed the app to Heroku the charm of coding has gone.

 Another 3h of debugging started.
 Assets precompiler is a hard rival.
 But the winner can be only one ;].